qlik-oss/core-assisted-prescription/README.md

 The application can now be accessed at https://localhost/.
 Login in with: "admin" and "password".

-More information:

-- [Developing](./docs/developing.md) - Developing and running the application on a developer machine.
-- [Secret handling](./docs/secrets.md) - Docker secrets and options for secret management in the application.

 ### Deploying to Docker Swarm

 The stack can also be deployed to Docker Swarm using the [swarm.sh](./swarm.sh) script.
 More information on how to